The weather depends on lots of different factors: wind speed, cloudiness, pressure, humidity, and others.

 NAM weather model, Chicago weather in the Windy.app for iOS

-NAM (North American Mesoscale Forecast System) is a regional North America weather model by the The National Centers for Environmental Prediction (NCEP) of the National Oceanic and Atmospheric Administration of the US (NOAA).
+NAM (North American Mesoscale Forecast System) is a regional North American weather model by the National Centers for Environmental Prediction (NCEP) of the National Oceanic and Atmospheric Administration of the US (NOAA).

 Learn more about NAM weather model in the Windy.app blog

-HRRR weather modesl, San Francisco weather in the Windy.app for iOS
+HRRR weather model, San Francisco weather in the Windy.app for iOS

-HRRR (Name: High Resolution Rapid Refresh) is regional North America weather model by the National Oceanic and Atmospheric Administration of the US (NOAA).
-It provides a great forecast for the continental US, Canada and Mexico based with radars' data — the unique advantage of HRRR.
+HRRR (High Resolution Rapid Refresh) is a regional North American weather model by the National Oceanic and Atmospheric Administration of the US (NOAA).
+It provides a great forecast for the continental US, Canada, and Mexico based on radar data — the unique advantage of HRRR.
 It is assimilated every 15 min over a 1 h period.
 It gives short-range weather forecasts with pretty good accuracy.

 Learn more about HRRR weather forecast model in the Windy.app blog